 Mount Washburn is located along Dunraven Pass.
-There is a popular hiking trail to the top, which we have noted down as one of the things to do in Yellowstone when we return.
+There is a popular 3 mile hiking trail to the top of Mount Washburn at 10,000 feet high.
+We have noted down as one of the things to do in Yellowstone when we return.

 You will get top of the world panaoramic vistas and a good chance of seeing bighorn sheep, wildflowers and maybe even bear.

 Pack enough water and snacks and adequate warm clothing as temperatures can change dramatically that high up.
 Allow for around 6 hours if hiking with kids.
 Check our guide for hiking with kids tips.

 Tower Falls is located between Tower-Roosevelt and Canyon Village.

 It’s easy to combine this with your Lamar Valley excursion.

 Tower Falls drops a dramatic 132 feet straight down before joining the famed Yellowstone River roughly 1,000 yards downstream.
 Come early to avoid the crowds.